seequent/properties/docs/content/examples.rst

 -------

-We use a :code:`PropertyClass` to assemble related properties.
+We use a :code:`HasProperties` class to assemble related properties.
 Here we create a simple class that contains a vector.
 We create it with a doc-string telling us what it is, and in this example, we specify a default unit-vector in the x-direction.